 - Diamond quilting creates an effective heat-trapping surface and reduces bulk while increasing compressibility

-- Full-length center-front zipper with climb-rope pull; attached, insulated hood; adjustable, climb-rope drawcord
+- Full-length center-front zipper with climbing-rope pull; attached, insulated hood; adjustable, climbing-rope drawcord

-- Deep, insulated, kangaroo-style handwarmer pockets; left-chest security pocket with zipper closure
+- Deep, insulated handwarmer pockets; left-chest security pocket with zipper closure

 - Elasticized binding at cuffs and hem seal out wind and seal in warmth